 6.1.1.4 Changes to the functional architecture

-The Application Functions in the context with the MC service system issues specific requests that impact traffic steering e.g. QI handling for communication.
+The Application Functions in the context with the MC system issues specific requests that impact traffic steering e.g. QI handling for communication.
 The 5GS, in contrast to the EPC, uses the approaches based on service based architecture.
 Accordingly, the interaction between AF and PCF is being processed via the reference point N5.

 6.1.1.5 Data Network (DN) AAA Server authentication/authorization